benknoble/benknoble.github.io/_posts/2018-07-17-til-openings--closings.md

 ## Today I Learned

 1. Where Nuage is and where they are headed
-2. Tasty 8s, the worlds best gourmet hot dog shop, has closed
+2. Tasty 8s, the world's best gourmet hot dog shop, has closed

 ### Nuage Networks

-A few weeks ago, we had a site-wide meeting at Raleigh, and I wrote about my experience--I discovered how I fit into the company.
+A few weeks ago, we had a site-wide meeting at Raleigh, and I wrote about my experience---I discovered how I fit into the company.

 Today, we had a site-wide meeting, and I discovered how the company fits into the world.